 Taking advantage of a Saturday off work I booked a cheap advanced train down to the Dorset coast via Megabus.
 While my ticket was meant to be for Weymouth I noticed that we’d be stopping in Dorchester.
 This was too good a chance to turn down.

 To the left was an open terrace, with the other end covered.
 The far side had two covered terrace sections with the entrance and exit building in the centre.
-Ornate gables added to the scene.
-Thought had obviously gone into its planning.
+The ornate gables added to the scene.
+Plenty of thought had obviously gone into its planning.

 Dorchester Town 0 Hendon 3 (Saturday 29th September 2018) Southern League Premier Division South (att: 443)